e18e/e18e/docs/blog/the-year-ahead-2026.md

 ## Runtime analysis

-This one isn't well defined yet, but is something we've been discussing on and off for a while now - a way to analyze the runtime code of a given web app for redundant polyfills, legacy code, and other improveable areas.
+This one isn't well defined yet, but is something we've been discussing on and off for a while now - a way to analyze the runtime code of a given web app for redundant polyfills, legacy code, and other improvable areas.

 It is a fairly difficult problem to solve, but would allow us to give suggestions outside of developer workflows, and reach a wider audience.